|Pilot Captain Donald D. McEachran, O-169511 (MIA / KIA / BR) Taft, CA

 "The largest portion of wreckage is the center section of the wing.
 The nose section is missing, removed or scrapped.
 As the wreck is in a fairly accessible location near several villages, holes have been cut into some of the aluminum.
 Separated from the wing section is a debris field, including the roof of the radio compartment and spine portion of the tail."

 The entire crew killed in the crash were officially declared dead the day of the mission.
-After the postwar recovery of remains, the crew were permanently buried at Jefferson Barracks National Cemetery in a group burial at section 78 site 983-983B.
+On March 22, 1950, the crew were permanently buried at Jefferson Barracks National Cemetery in a group burial at section 78 site 983, 983A and 983B.

 Griffin passed away October 31, 1944.
 He is buried at Ross Cemetery in Baird, TX.